Darin's first home-brewing adventure, 2009

 In June 2016 Riggs Beer Company opened their doors to the public.
 The brewery sports a four vessel, 15-barrel brew house with ample fermentation capacity.
 The tap room is surrounded by a 200 seat, family-friendly beer garden as well as test plots of barley and hops.

 Three of the flagship beers currently integrate a large percentage of Riggs grown corn and barley malt.
-Within the first 7 months of operation, we've integrated over five thousand pounds of our own Riggs Farm grown grain.
+The Barleywine and Kolsch are made from 100% Riggs grown grain.
+Every month, the brewery uses about 1500 pounds of their own grain in their beers.